tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

 8. Remove the "walklayerironsight" layer from reload and related animations (Otherwise the hands clip)

-9. Add "snap" to your idle and firing animations (This is to prevent firing animations from jerking after shooting)
+9. Add "snap" firing animations.
+If the weapon jerks awkwardly after shooting, add "snap" to the idle animation as well.